yangh567/level4-project/template/timelog.md

 (4. K. He, X. Zhang, S. Ren, and J.Sun.
 Deep residual learning for image recognition.
 In CVPR, 2016.)
 * *5 minutes* writing timelog

+## 2 Dec 2020 Wednesday

+*3 hours* check related article and reference about the graph embedding to help with forming convolutional neural network using the graph structure
+* *5 minutes* writing tiemlog

+## 3 Dec 2020 Thursday